What we do...and some caveats!

 If you are rebuilding a bike, it is highly recommended that the lining work is carried out before commissioning a new paint job on the tank.

-Our turnround time at present is two to four weeks for the above process.
+Our turnround time at present is four to six weeks for the above process.
 Clearly if the tank requires welding and/or the removal of an old liner, the turnround is likely to be extended to achieve the desired results.